marifse/community_ibm_iks_ansible_collection/docs/ibm_container_image_security_disable.rst

-ibm.container_image_security_disable module -- Delete a secret from an NLB subdomain in your cluster
+ibm.container_image_security_disable module -- Disables the Image Security in a Cluster
 ===================================================

 Note